The 17 Most Famous Paintings at the Louvre

 Leonardo da Vinci | Oil on Wood | 1503-19 | Denon Wing, Grand Galeriè 710 – 16

 Art was their only opportunity to personify figures like Saint Anne and the Virgin Mary to gain a mental picture.
-Today, a simple search and you can see the face of virtually anyone on Earth.
+Today, you can do a simple search and see the faces of virtually anyone on Earth.
 The detail that da Vinci gave so many provided a much-needed and far superior personification of key religious figures that were worshiped daily.

-Da Vinci created a triangular group of figures which keeps your eyes moving up and down straight lines and holds your attention.
-The smiles of Anne and the Virgin captivate and warm you which is why the Mona Lisa is so famous.
+Da Vinci created a triangular group of figures, which keeps your eyes moving up and down straight lines and holds your attention.
+The smiles of Anne and the Virgin captivate and warm you, which is also what the Mona Lisa is so famous for.

-Many would rank this painting better but I believe the greatest artwork must have more depth in the story it tells and impact on history.
+Many would rank this painting higher but I believe the greatest artwork must have more depth in the story it tells and its impact on history.

 Nearby Da Vinci Works: